trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

    };
    ```

-   Every contract requires to respect this convention :
+   Every contract requires to respect this convention:

    - At least one entrypoint, annotated with **@entry** , with a mandatory signature taking 2 arguments **\*(parameter, storage)** and a return type.
 An entrypoint is function that is exposed as an external API.
-   - **parameter** : the entrypoint parameter.
+   - **parameter**: the entrypoint parameter.
 It can be whatever type but it is mandatory.
-For example : an (ignored) variable starting with`_` here, and of type `unit` (the default type on Ligo).
+For example: an (ignored) variable starting with`_` here, and of type `unit` (the default type on Ligo).
-   - **storage** : the on-chain storage.
+   - **storage**: the on-chain storage.
 It can be of any type but it is mandatory.
-For example : `unit` by default.
+For example: `unit` by default.
 It is recommended to add an `export` keyword before the type definition as it is a good practice to export it when you require to write unit tests from another Ligo file.
-   - **return\_** : a pair of list of `operation` and a storage.
+   - **return\_**: a pair of list of `operation` and a storage.
 This is mandatory by convention.
 You can only define another variable name, that is not a keyword, if you want.

    [Have a look on the Entrypoints contracts documentation](/smart-contracts/entrypoints)>

-   > Note : The old syntax was requiring a main function.
+   > Note: The old syntax was requiring a main function.
 It is still valid but very verbatim and deprecated in Ligo V1.
    >
    > A `Poke` variant parameter is generated from the `poke` entrypoint function under the hood.
 A variant is more or less equivalent of the Enum type in Javascript.
 A default main function is generated and act like as a dispatcher for each of your entrypoints.
 It means that this painful boilerplate is no more needed on the new syntax.